TremorVideoMobile/TremorVideo-iOS-SDK/README.md

 	<key>CFBundleDisplayName</key>
 	<string>Bundle Display Name</string>
 ```
+- Add 'NSPhotoLibraryUsageDescription' to your plist to allow users to save images from ads.

 # Orientation
 Tremor SDK requires applications to support all orientations, both portrait and landscape.
 If your application does not support landscape mode, you should ensure the UI in your application is portrait only.
 Here is an example (for iOS 6 and later):